MingyuPan2/ecse373_f23_mxp745_lab3/README.md

 Remember to "Reset" if necessary.

-If use_sim_time is TRUE (default), click "reset" will replay the bag file and allow the robot to begin from the very start.
+If use_sim_time is TRUE (default), the rosbag tool can provide the external clock signal based on the original data collection when given the proper command-line argument.

-If use_sim_time is FALSE, click "reset" will NOT replay the bag file and the robot will be in the position specified by the bag file at the time of reset.

 ### Configuration 3: Target Frame-Map (map loaded)